NVIDIA/nvcomp/README.md

+> [!WARNING]
+> This page will be retired soon.
+With the release of [nvCOMP v4.0](https://developer.nvidia.com/nvcomp-download), the examples and benchmarks in this repository have been moved to the [CUDALibrarySamples](https://github.com/NVIDIA/CUDALibrarySamples/tree/master/nvCOMP) GitHub repository.
+Documentation has been moved to [NVIDIA Documentation Hub](https://docs.nvidia.com/cuda/nvcomp/index.html).
+Binary packages for nvCOMP can still be downloaded from the [nvCOMP Developer Page](https://developer.nvidia.com/nvcomp-download).

 # What is nvCOMP?

 nvCOMP is a CUDA library that features generic compression interfaces to enable developers to use high-performance GPU compressors and decompressors in their applications.